Responsible Gambling Resources for California

 1-800-GAMBLER (1-800-426-2537)

-This is the main California problem gambling helpline.
-It is staffed 24/7/365 by master’s-level counselors.
+24/7 helplineThe main California problem gambling helpline, staffed 24/7/365 by master’s-level counselors.
 Calls are confidential and free.
 The counselors can talk with you in the moment, help you understand what you are experiencing, and connect you with local resources including counseling, support groups, and treatment programs.
-Services are available in English, Spanish, Chinese, and through translators in over 200 other languages.
-You can also text “SUPPORT” to 53342 or chat online through the website at calpg.org.
+Available in English, Spanish, Chinese, and through translators in over 200 other languages.
+You can also text “SUPPORT” to 53342 or chat online at calpg.org.
+If you are not sure whether to call, call.
+There is no minimum threshold of severity to get help.

 California Office of Problem Gambling

-The California Office of Problem Gambling is the state agency that funds and coordinates problem gambling services across California.
+State agencyThe state agency that funds and coordinates problem gambling services across California.
 The OPG runs treatment programs, outreach campaigns, and counselor certification programs.
 Their official site at problemgambling.ca.gov has resources for gamblers, family members, healthcare providers, and the general public.
 The OPG is also the agency behind the no-cost treatment program available to California residents.

 California Council on Problem Gambling

-The California Council on Problem Gambling, or CalPG, is the nonprofit that operates the 1-800-GAMBLER helpline and serves as the central hub for problem gambling resources in the state.
+Nonprofit hubThe nonprofit that operates the 1-800-GAMBLER helpline and serves as the central hub for problem gambling resources in the state.
 The CalPG website at calpg.org has information on all the major treatment options, self-exclusion programs, support groups, and educational materials.
 If the helpline is the front door, CalPG is the building behind it.

 Gamblers Anonymous